MystenLabs/sui/examples/move/transfer-to-object/README.md

 To make a payment, nothing changes from Implementation 1.
-In particular, customers will still use `identified_payment::make_payment` and simply set the address they want to send to be the object ID of the Bill's Burgers `Register` object.
-If Bill's Burgers changes the ownership of the `Register` object, this will be opaque to the customers – they will always send their payment to the same `Register` object.
+In particular, customers will still use `identified_payment::make_payment` and simply set the address they want to send to be the object ID of the restaurant's `Register` object.
+If the restaurant changes the ownership of the `Register` object, this will be opaque to the customers – they will always send their payment to the same `Register` object.